 How to Find the Best Custom Magnetic Sensor for Applications

 The most reliable magnetic circuits can be based on simple design principles.
-Sensors must be planned before building the system begins.
+Magnetic sensors must be planned before building the system begins.
 Many times, design requirements must be customized since standard sensor packages do not satisfy all OEMs.

-Here are different sensors to think about for system design planning:
+Here are different magnetic sensors to think about for system design planning:

-Analog vs Digital Sensors End users can interact with instant feedback on the magnetâ€™s position when using analog sensors.
-The analog Hall effect sensor is known for its high-accuracy and high-resolution output signal.
+Analog vs. Digital Magnetic Sensors End users can interact with instant feedback on the magnetâ€™s position when using analog sensors.
+The analog Hall effect sensor is known for its high accuracy and high-resolution output signal.
 Most customers, however, need digital output for their magnetic sensing applications in order to confirm that an object is positioned properly.

 Related Post: What Are Custom Magnetics and When Are They Used?